lcampit/ThoughtSync/README.md

     your remote git repository.
   - `status` to see the current vault git status
   - `push` manually pushes changes to the remote vault git repository
+  - `pull` manually pulls changes from the remote vault git repository

 ### ⚙️ Configuration